 Should I wash my vulva?

-In collaboration with Lalottes, nurse Professional proofreading
+In collaboration with Lalottes, nurse

 Intimate hygiene is a subject of concern for many women.
 Should you wash your vagina?
 Should you wash your vulva?
-But what's the real difference between the two?
+But what's the difference between the two?
 Should you wash with water or soap?
 The menstrual panties reduce mycosis?
 We answer all your questions in this article.

 What's the difference between a vulva and a vagina?